What is Accelerated Mobile Pages (AMP)?

-AMP, or Accelerated Mobile Pages, is a framework to build web pages introduced by Google in early 2016.
-Aimed to improve the loading speed for web pages on mobile, AMP’s benefits have been tempered by some major drawbacks that have slowed its adoption, despite the fact that Google has given priority in mobile search results to AMP pages.
+AMP’s benefits have been tempered by some major drawbacks that have slowed its adoption, despite the fact that Google has given priority in mobile search results to AMP pages.

-To convince your users that sticking around is worth their time, it is important to give them what they want and expect, in the most effortless way possible (this is the reason we built the Branch deep linking service).
+To convince your users that sticking around is worth their time, it is important to give them what they want and expect, in the most effortless way possible; this is the reason we built the Branch deep linking service.
 If you’re a content producer, then AMP contains the promise of huge improvements to your user experience.
 Of course, if your website already scrupulously follows best practices and doesn’t contain garbage code, AMP likely won’t give you much.
 But for everyone else, this is a great opportunity to make a major upgrade with fairly minimal investment because a lot of the heavy lifting has already been done for you.

-One of the drawbacks of AMP is the limited and trict framework that doesn’t present a mechanism for users to click to the content publisher’s web properties from an AMP page.
+One of the drawbacks of AMP is the limited and strict framework that doesn’t present a mechanism for users to click to the content publisher’s web properties from an AMP page.
 Instead, the AMP page “steals a brand’s traffic” by always taking users back to Google search results.
 This concern was first voiced by Alex Kras’s post Google May Be Stealing Your Mobile Traffic and amounted huge backlash from the web and publisher communities alike.

 The second wave of criticism was brought on by the publisher community, as AMP pages don’t monetize well.
 As Google started showing more and more AMP pages in search results, more publishers adopted the standard — upon adoption, publishers discovered that these pages don’t actually help them grow mobile traffic or revenues.

 Google AMP pages are slowly creeping into the open web despite all the criticism.
 Over 2B mobile web pages were released by the end of 2017.
 While it will be very hard for individual organizations to push back on Google for such a dramatic change to the web standards, solutions like AMP Journeys are available for businesses to turn AMP traffic into mobile app installs and mobile user engagement.